greg-raven/grus/_posts/2021-06-04-oppose-ghost-gun-bans.md

 ---
-title: 'Oppose ‘ghost gun&#8217; bans'
+title: 'Oppose 'ghost gun&#8217; bans'
-date: '2021-06-04T05:49:06-08:00'
 layout: post
 categories:
 - Letters
 tags:
-    - '2nd Amendment'
+- 2nd Amendment
-    - 'Representative Jay Obernolte'
+- Representative Jay Obernolte
-    - 'Senator Alex Padilla'
+- Senator Alex Padilla
-    - 'Senator Dianne Feinstein'
+- Senator Dianne Feinstein
 ---

 Please *oppose* the Untraceable Firearms Act.

 I urge you to oppose strongly the so-called "Untraceable Firearms Act" (H.R.
 3088/S. 1558).

-These bills run afoul of Americans’ right to home-build their own firearms, a perfectly lawful activity Americans have engaged in since before the founding.
-Technology changes, rights don’t.
+These bills run afoul of Americans' right to home-build their own firearms, a perfectly lawful activity Americans have engaged in since before the founding.
+Technology changes, rights don't.

 All State and Federal firearms laws still apply, even if you build your own firearm at home.